-I am currently looking for 1 - 2 highly motivated, bright graduate students (M.S. or Ph.D.) to join our research group.
-I welcome students to contact me with similar research interests and a background in environmental chemistry, ecology, environmental/marine/aquatic science, biochemistry or ecotoxicology.
-When contacting me, please send an email with your resume/CV, a brief description of your research interests, unofficial transcripts, and GRE scores (if available).
+I welcome students to contact me with similar research interests and a degree in chemistry, environmental chemistry, marine science, or biology/ecology.
+When contacting me, please initially send me an email with your resume/CV, a brief description of your research interests, unofficial transcripts, and GRE scores (if available).

 My research, and the research of students in my lab, is not limited to the specific projects described on my website, but there is generally an overlap in objectives as those are currently funded projects.
 Some additional research topics I am interested in exploring include emerging toxins, trophic transfer of toxins, impacts from nutrient pollution and climate change, co-occurring HABs/phycotoxins, and drinking water/seafood safety and sustainability.